Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Discussion

-When comparing BNN architectures, we find that ensembles tend to consistently perform among the best, which is supported by previous literature showing that ensembles capture uncertainty much better than variational methods \cite{ovadia2019can,gustafsson2020evaluating} especially in multi-modal loss landscapes \cite{fort2019deep}.
-Ensembles are also attractive because they require no additional hyperparameters, and because they are simple to implement and train.
+When comparing BNN architectures, we find that ensembles tend to consistently perform among the best, which is supported by previous literature showing that ensembles capture uncertainty much better than variational methods \citep{ovadia2019can,gustafsson2020evaluating} especially in multi-modal loss landscapes \citep{fort2019deep}.
+Ensembles are also attractive because they require no additional hyperparameters and they are simple to implement.
 Although training costs increase linearly with the size of the ensemble, this can be easily parallelized on modern computing infrastructures.
-Furthermore, recent work that aim to model efficient ensembles that minimize computational cost could be an interesting future direction \cite{havasi2020training,wen2020batchensemble}.
+Furthermore, recent work that aims to model efficient ensembles that minimize computational cost could be an interesting future direction \citep{havasi2020training,wen2020batchensemble}. {\sc NeuralLinear} variants are also quite powerful and cheap, making them very promising for tasks without high-dimensional auxiliary information.
+Integrating Neural Linear with multi-output GPs is an interesting direction for future work.
+The other BNNs either require extensive hyper-parameter tuning or perform poorly, making them difficult to use in practice.
+Additional discussion can be found in Appendix \ref{app:discussion}.

-BBB performs reasonably well and is competitive with or even better than ensembles on some tasks, but it requires significant hyperparameter tuning.
-Also, the tendency of variational methods such as BBB to underestimate uncertainty is likely detrimental to their performance in BO.
-Infinitely wide neural networks are another interesting research direction, as the ability to derive infinitely wide versions of various neural network architectures such as convolutions, and more recently graph convolutional layers \cite{hu2020infinitely} could potentially bring the power of GPs and BO to complex problems in low-data regimes.
-However, we find they perform relatively poorly, are quite sensitive to hyperparameters (e.g.\ kernel and parameterization), and current implementations of certain operations such as pooling are too slow for practical use in an iterative setting.

-Non-Bayesian global optimization methods such as LIPO and DIRECT-L are quite powerful in spite of their small computational overhead and can even outperform BO on some tasks.
-However, they are not as consistent as BO, performing more comparably to random sampling on other tasks.
-CMA-ES performs poorly on all the tasks here.
-Also, like GPs, these non-Bayesian algorithms assume a continuous input space and cannot be effectively applied to structured, high-dimensional problems.